rajatrokde/protfolio-website/README.md

 # portfolio-website

-link to the website: https://jayasingh-14.github.io/portfolio-website/
+link to the website(use desktop site): https://jayasingh-14.github.io/portfolio-website/